hibare/hbase-standalone-installation-script/README.md

 Disclaimer: Author of this script is not responsible for any damage caused to your system from using this script.
 Use this script at your own risk.

-Note: If any errors occur or for any query contact from here- http://hibare.in.
+Note: For any errors and queries contact from here- http://hibare.in.